Skip to Main Content

 Agricultural Framing in an Urban Setting

 In shabu-shabu specifically, the provenance framing matters because the format strips preparation down to broth and timing.
-There are no sauces built over days, no reductions that absorb culinary labour.
+There are no sauces built over days or reductions that absorb labor.
 What arrives at the table is largely what the ingredients are.
 Broth clarity, meat quality, and vegetable freshness become the whole conversation, which is why venues in this category increasingly lean on farm and ranch language to communicate quality before the food arrives.

 How the Meal Moves